krullmizter/dog-breed-id-fastai/README.md

 If you run this notebook locally, I recommend running it with administrative privileges.

 This project was coded locally in a virtual environment using [Anaconda notebooks](https://anaconda.org/).
-When working with anaconda I recommend creating a separate development environment before starting.
+When working with Anaconda I recommend creating a separate development environment before starting.

 ### Google Colab

-If you want an easy way to run this notebook, use cloud hosted GPUs, and have an easy time with dependencies and packages, then use [Google Colab](https://colab.research.google.com/).
+If you want an easy way to run this notebook, use cloud-hosted GPUs, and have an easy time with dependencies and packages, then use [Google Colab](https://colab.research.google.com/).
 To get started upload the `main.ipynb` to Colab.
 Then upload the dataset `.zip` file to your Google Drive.
-Lastly change `colab = True` in the settings cell.
+Lastly, change `colab = True` in the settings cell.

 ---

 When working with this notebook, a directory called `training` will be created.
-It will hold a `.json` file with the stats of the models training since its first successful training run.
+It will hold a `.json` file with the stats of the model's training since its first successful training run.
 This way, one can view the past training stats to help with tweaking the model further.
 The directory will also hold the exported trained model as a `.pkl` file.

 ---